DataSystemsLab/recdb-postgresql/README.txt

 perl install.pl [abs_path]
 ```

 [abs_path] is the absolute path to the directory where you want PostgreSQL installed.
 The directory should exist before running this script.
+This will also create a folder "data" in the PostgreSQL folder; this is where the database will be located.

-2. Run the database server script pgstart.pl.
+2. Run the database server script pgbackend.pl.

 ```
 perl pgbackend.pl
 ```

-The install.pl script stores the install path, so there shouldn't be any need to specify it.
+The install.pl script stores the install path in a separate file, so there shouldn't be any need to specify it.

-3. In a second terminal, run the database interaction script dbstart.pl.
+3. In a second terminal, run the database interaction script pgfrontend.pl.

 ```
 perl pgfrontend.pl [db_name] [server_host]